TomH22/OpenGL-Room/README.rst

 **OpenGL**

 OpenGL is a graphics library that can be used to display geometrical models on the screen with help of the GPU.
 With it you can create 3D objects, determine perspectives or define and display different effects.
-OpenGL sends commands directly to the graphics card and is not object-oriented.
+OpenGL sends primitive commands directly to the graphics card.
 Here the OpenGL version 2.1 is used, because in this version approx. 200 functions are defined, with which one can work well.
 Version 3.X or version 4.X contain too many or too few commands.
 The wrapper (SharpGL) here also uses version 2.1 by default.

 The machine code of OpenGL in Windows can be found in the file opengl32.dll.
 Additional functions for 3D calculation are defined in the file glu32.dll.
 These mentioned libraries are used in SharpGL.